molevol-ub/galeon/README.md

 - `-e enabled|disabled` Enabled the use of proteins (`-e enabled`)
 - `-p DIRNAME` Input directory with Proteins or MSA files (`-p Proteins`)
 - `-o DIRNAME` Output directory name, set by default to `-o clusterfinder_Results_Directory`
+- `-feat gene|mRNA` ID used in the protein sequences that matches the gff3.
+The gene id is read by default (`-feat gene`)

 **NOTE:** Remember that the Protein and Gene IDs must be equal.
 For example, let's consider a GFF3 file with a "gene" named "ABC" and "mRNA" named "ABC.t1".